jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_deploy_and_modify_calculator.md

 Testing multiplication:
 11 * 31 = 341.0
 ```

+_Note:_ The run script executes the test client `test_calculator.py` inside a
+Docker container which has the required packages installed.
+It furthermore also
+uses the environment configuration you adapted in the last step (`env` file in
+the code-example's main folder) to make sure that the correct context root is
+used.
+Open `run.sh` to see the details of this.

 _Note:_ You can modify `test_calculator.py` and run the run script without
 having to rebuild the test-client container first.